Sandra Corveloni

-Sandra Corveloni (born May 9, 1965) is a Brazilian film, stage and television actress.
+Sandra Regina Corveloni (born 9 May 1965) is a Brazilian film, stage, and television actress.

-Born in Flórida Paulista and raised in São Paulo, Corveloni graduated in performing arts in the Pontifícia Universidade Católica de São Paulo (PUC-SP), one of the largest and most prestigious private universities in Brazil.
+Born in Flórida Paulista and raised in São Paulo, Corveloni graduated in performing arts from the Pontifícia Universidade Católica de São Paulo (PUC-SP), one of the largest and most prestigious private universities in Brazil.

 In 2008, she won the Best Actress Award in the Cannes Film Festival for her role in the film Linha de Passe.
 This was her first role in a full-length motion picture.
 A miscarriage forced her to cancel her attendance at the Festival.

 Filmography (partial)

-The director's name is listed in parenthesis.
+The director's name is listed in parentheses.